ponylang/pony-tutorial/types/classes.md

 By now it shouldn't be very surprising to learn that Pony is written in __ASCII__.
 [ASCII](https://en.wikipedia.org/wiki/ASCII) is a standard text encoding that uses English characters and symbols, and almost every programming language in existence defines source code as a subset of it.

 A Pony type, whether it's a class, actor, trait, interface, primitive, or type alias, must start with an uppercase letter.
 After an underscore for private or special _methods_ (behaviors, constructors, and functions), any method or variable, including parameters and fields, must start with a lowercase letter.
-In all cases underscores in a row or at the end of a name are not allowed, but otherwise any combination of letters and numbers is legal.
+In all cases underscores in a row or at the end of a name are not allowed, but otherwise, any combination of letters and numbers is legal.

 In fact, numbers may use single underscores inside as a separator too!
 But only valid variable names can end in primes.